 “Hey, I was planning on paying him back.
 If he wasn’t gonna be a dick about it, he’d have his money.”

-We left the bar and hopped in the car.
-I stared out the window, puffing on my cigarette.
+It was two A.M. and the town was silent.
+We drove through it’s corridors and breathed in the fresh night.
 Now we shouldn’t have been driving.
 And I mean, we shouldn’t have been driving.
 Because Rose was just as drunk as me, and I was high off acid, weed, and drunk at the same time.
 And guess what?
 Rose ended up ramming straight into a pole.

 “Holy shit…” She said as the airbags deployed.
 “Are you okay Mike?”